airavata-courses/Puzzles/README.md

 #### In case of errors while installing package
 - Run uninstall command first
-- Run install command after uninstall
+- Run install command again

 #### How to install Helm
 - Windows